flant/glaball/README.md

       name:
         # Link to the project's GitLab repo
         url: https://gitlab.example.com
+        # Custom IP address of host
+        # If you want to override IP address resolved by the default resolver, use this option.
+        ip: 127.0.0.1
         # The user's token the client will use to connect to the API
         # API token - provides full permissions, including user creation/deletion
         # Read API token - provides read-only access without permissions to create/modify users or filtering the list of users by their email address